 ~ Once the parcel tape was dry, I painted the roof grey, it is now all neat and tidy.

 ~ I use an emulsion paint and then seal with a matt clear varnish.

 The House has now been painted on the outside, the roof and the green base.

 This is a closeup picture showing the flowers painted on the hinged front panel.

 The house is now finished, and the front, the garage doors and the beams have been fitted.
 I am quite pleased with the result.
-I have not changed the inside of the house, as it has original paper and the condition is not too bad.
+I have not changed the wallpaper on the inside of the house, as it has original paper and the condition is quite good.

 For more examples of Lines/Triang Dolls Houses, visit my Board on Pintrest: